 Adaptive Gro pups Creating New Adaptive Groups This feature is currently available for HLS only and there is no support to styling/placement, just text.
 HLS Over Multicast Select this checkbox to enable multicasting of the adaptive stream (requires multicast to be enabled in the Settings) HLS Segment Duration [sec] Specify the duration in seconds of each segment/chunk in the HLS playlist.
 You can specify sub-second durations (e.g. 0.5).
 (Default: 6 seconds) HLS Segments Count Specify the number of segments in the HLS playlist.
 DASH Segment Duration [sec] Specify the duration in seconds of each segment/chunk in the DASH adaptive group.
 You can specify sub-second durations (e.g. 0.5).
 (Default: 6 seconds) DASH Segments Count Specify the number of segments in the DASH adaptive group.
 Recording Specify the maximum time for storing the recording.
 If the file is left as blank, the system will use the global settings specified in the Settings > Live Protocols screen in the HLS DVR Maximum Recording Duration field.
 Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
 File name The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: template %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: template %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional %T=HH.MM.SS creation time - mandatory name 2017_recording15:32:35.ts.

-DOC16-83-0029 User Guide | 158
+DOC16-83-0030 User Guide | 158

-For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+For example, the following pattern $Y_recording T.ts\ will\ generate the following file$